Maddy-Makes-Games/MaddyMakesGames/README.txt

-all games installed are the property of MaddyMakesGames inc a subsidary of @GEmYt844. any distribution of these games without the explict permision of Maddy will result in legal action. do not sell these games or claim them as your own.
+pls do not claim these games as your own

 to run the games either launch them from your taskbar(after you have linked the .exe files to the taskbar by clicking on the exe and draging it over the task bar untill a little popup that says link appears then let go)